Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-27 00:23:59
+Last Updated: 2025-09-28 00:27:51

-To Be A Christian Means To Forgive The Inexcusable Because God Has Forgiven The Inexcusable In You.
+The Way To Get Started Is To Quit Talking And Begin Doing.

-By C. S. Lewis
+By Walt Disney